 1. Make eye contact

 This will stimulate baby's vision.
-Infants recognize faces early on -- and yours is the most important.
+Infants recognise faces early on - and yours is the most important.
 Remember that every time your baby stares at you, she is building her memory.

 2. Stick out your tongue

 Studies show that newborns as young as two days old can imitate simple facial movements – apparently it's a sign of very early problem solving.

 Have your baby stare at himself in the mirror.
 At first, he may think he's just eyeing another cute kid, but he'll love making the "other" baby wave his arms and smile.